 This brings me to agile software methods – methods that are firmly entrenched in the way we work at Remarkable Commerce.

-One traditional method of developing software and then adapted for web development was known as the ‘waterfall’ method.
+One traditional method of developing software and then adapting for web development was known as the ‘waterfall’ method.
 This is very similar to the traditional project planning method.
-A website development project was broken down into parts: planning, design, develop and test – these were done in a sequence.
+A website development project was broken down into parts: planning, design, development and testing – these were done in a sequence.
 The problem with this method was that the client was not involved at every step and often the project could progress too far without any oversight by the client.
 This was further exacerbated by the fact that testing was done at the end.
 Consequently, you could repeat the loop many times until the client was fully happy and the whole website worked.
-Hence, the method becomes time consuming and costly.
+Hence, the method becomes time-consuming and costly.

 In sharp contrast, we use the ‘agile’ method, particularly for complex bespoke projects and eCommerce planning.
-At the start of a development we break the project down into small priority parts.
-Each part then goes through its own process of discover, design, develop and test.
-Importantly, all the priority parts progress in parallel and the client is involved closely as each part progresses, see diagram below.
+At the start of development, we break the project down into small priority parts.
+Each part then goes through its own process of discovery, design, development and testing.
+Importantly, all the priority parts progress in parallel and the client is involved closely as each part progresses, see the diagram below.

-It is not just Yours Clothing who believes we are agile.
+It is not just Yours Clothing that believes we are agile.
 Over the years, more and more of our eCommerce clients are coming to the same conclusion.
-They are all in fast growing business sectors – they are the disruptive innovators.
-They are agile businesses and they want the same of Remarkable Commerce.
+They are all in fast-growing business sectors – they are disruptive innovators.
+They are agile businesses and they want the same Remarkable Commerce.
 We grow because they grow, we innovate because they innovate and we are productive because they are productive.
 Importantly, they lead their eCommerce market sectors as we lead ours.
 It is our agility that embeds us within our clients’ businesses.
 As our clients say, ‘‘we are their web team’’ and everything we do is to ensure that we keep this very privileged position.